Sacral bone (sacrum) anatomy

 - drug therapy (NSAIDs, analgesics, hormones)

-- blockade - injection of drugs into the cavity of the sacroiliac joint (joint), spinal canal, trigger points in the muscles
+- therapeutic injections - injection of drugs into the cavity of the sacroiliac joint (joint), spinal canal, trigger points in the muscles

 - manual therapy (muscle, articular and radicular technique)